UOS-COM-6018/introduction-to-conda-for-data-scientists/setup.md

 ~~~
 {: .language-bash}

-Windows users can either use the Anaconda Command Prompt or the Anaconda Powershell Prompt which are already initialized
+Windows users should use the Anaconda Powershell Prompt which is already initialized for Conda or they can initialize
-for Conda or they can initialize Conda for Powershell as follows.
+Conda for Powershell as follows.

 ~~~
 > conda init powershell
 ~~~

 After running `conda init` you will need to close and restart your shell for changes to take
 effect.
 Alternatively, MacOS and Linux users can reload your `~/.bashrc` profile (which was
 changed by running the `conda init` command) by running the following command.

 ~~~